Using Cupcake Silicone Liners

 - Place the liners on a cookie sheet or a muffin tray slipping them into the slots.
 Mine didn’t fit perfectly because of the shape, so I rather placed them on the cookie sheet.

-- Fill the silicone cupcake liners using a ladle (or a measuring cup) two thirds of the way or with the batter according to the recipe.
-Some liners come with a marked fill line (mine didn’t have it).
+- Fill the silicone cupcake liners two thirds of the way or with the batter according to the recipe.
+Some liners come with a marked fill line.
+Bake the cupcakes.

 - Check the time.
 When using silicone liners for the first time, it’s important to watch the cupcakes carefully, as baking times may vary slightly from your normal cookware. the recipe which I tried them called for 22 minutes of baking, so I checked at 20 minutes and it was perfect.